emfcamp/TiDAL-Firmware/README.md

 ## Adding drivers and configuration

 The contents of the drivers directory are added as drivers into the firmware build.
-The board details are in YKW.
+The board details are in tildamk6.

 ## Building on GitHub